-Orientation for undergraduate LLB students takes place over four days from 29th January - 1st February 2019, is compulsory for all students coming into the Faculty.
-DON'T MISS this opportunity - it's the lifeline that will introduce the first-year class of 2019 to the campus, the life of the University and the Law Faculty.
+Orientation for undergraduate LLB students takes place in the last week of Jan and the first week of Feb, and is compulsory for all students coming into the Faculty.
+DON'T MISS this opportunity - it's the lifeline that will introduce the first-year class and students new to UCT to the campus, the life of the University and how things work in the Law Faculty.

 The programme will offer you, amongst other things: